 The Existence Of The Contractual Relationship Is Undisputed.

 There is no dispute that the Commission directed its Order to and intended to affect existing contractual relationships.
-Indeed, the entire object of the Commission was to interfere with those existing contracts so consumers would be compelled to obtain energy from the regulated utilities at higher prices.
+Indeed, the entire object of the Commission was to interfere with those existing contracts so consumers would be compelled to obtain energy from the State of California at higher prices.
 This issue must be resolved in favor of Petitioners.

 The Order Impairs Existing Contractual Relationships.